jingyanggggg/log-analyzer/README.md

 **Hello!** I recently finished learning Bash scripting, and this is my first hands-on cybersecurity project to put those skills to the test.

 ## What does it do?
 This is a simple Bash script that parses SSH authentication logs and identifies potential brute-force attacks.
-It will display an alert message if an IP exceeds a specified threshold of failed login attempts.
+It displays an alert message if an IP exceeds a specified threshold of failed login attempts.

 ## Features
-* **Set your own limits:** You can decide how many failed attempts it takes to trigger an alert (the default is 5).
+* **Customize threshold:** You can adjust how many failed attempts it takes to trigger an alert (the default is 5).
-* **Speedy text processing:** It uses standard Linux tools like `grep`, `sort`, and `uniq` to process logs quickly.
+* **Text processing:** It uses standard Linux tools like `grep`, `sort`, and `uniq` to process logs quickly.
 * **RegEx logic:** It uses Regular Expressions to accurately extract the IPv4 addresses from the logs.
 * **Error handling:** It tells you if you forgot a file, don't have read permissions, and exits cleanly if you hit ``Ctrl+C``.